stiantha/DevTools/readme.md

 # Introduction
 Application that serves as a collection of resources for developers.<br>
-Can be used just like bookmarking a page, saving the resources for when you need them.<br>
 - **Features**
     - User Management System
     - Add, edit, remove content that's stored in DB